bitquest/bitquest/README.md

 ````
 (Windows Powershell)

-## Compile BitQuest
+## Compile BitQuest and generate a JAR file
-We compile using the gradle shadowJar task that will create a file under build/libs.
+After the workspace is set up, we can compile using the gradle shadowJar task that will create a file under build/libs.
 Since this folder is "synced" with docker, you won't need to restart the server to update changes.
 (Just use /reload) inside the game

+# Linux and OSX

 ````
 ./gradlew shadowJar